 6. TGI Fridays

-In 2019, 34 company-owned and franchise restaurants had their very last “last call,” and at least another four have either closed or will be shutting down in 2020, including the only Fridays in Rhode Island.
+In 2019, 34 company-owned and franchise restaurants had their very last “last call,” and at least another four have either closed or will be shutting down in 2020, including the only location in Rhode Island.

 8. Boston Market